loomio/loomio-deploy/README.md

 ## If something goes wrong

-To see system error messages as they happen run `docker-compose logs -f` and make a request against the server.
+To see system error messages as they happen run `docker compose logs -f` and make a request against the server.

 If you want to be notified of system errors you could setup [Sentry](https://sentry.io/) and add it to the env.